classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/admin/admin-panel.md

 >{warning} Please read `Features -> User Groups` for more info about this page

-Here, you can view all the user groups of your website and can set persmission for which groups can chat with which group.
+Here, you can view all the user groups of your website and can set persmission for, which groups can chat with which.

+---

+>{primary} AI implementation like auto-response, auto-user-assistance bots, etc will be coming in the upcoming versions.

+---